-The finish on the average wood cabinet offers a durability that protects the wood and makes it relatively easy to clean for general messes and routine care.
-Even with a quality sealant on the cabinets, it's best to use mild cleaning products on wood and not harsh chemicals.
+The finish on the average wood cabinet offers a durability that protects the wood and makes it relatively easy to clean for typical food messes and routine care.
+However, even with a quality sealant on the cabinets, it's best to use mild cleaning products on wood and stay away from harsh chemicals.

-Also avoid using harsh abrasives such as rough steel-wool pads that may scratch the cabinets.
-An oil soap or even dish soap works well for general wood cabinet cleaning.
-To clean kitchen cabinets that have painted surfaces, use dish soap and water, as it is mild enough to prevent damage to the paint.
+Also, avoid using harsh abrasives such as rough steel-wool pads that may scratch the cabinets.
+Oil soap or even dish soap works well for general wood cabinet cleaning.

 - Murphy Oil Soap recommends mixing the soap in a bucket of clean, hot water, following recommendations on the bottle.
-If you are using dish soap, a squirt or two of dish soap per half gallon of water does the trick.
+If you are using dish soap, a drop or two of dish soap per half gallon of water does the trick.

-- Dip a lint-free cloth or sponge into the liquid, wring out the cloth and then clean the kitchen cabinets from the top down.
+- Dip a lint-free cloth or sponge into the liquid, wring it out, and then clean the kitchen cabinets from the top down.

 - Wipe them again with another damp cloth containing just water.

 - Follow up by wiping the cabinets dry.
-This helps keep excess moisture from soaking through the finish and into the wood.
+This helps keep excess moisture from soaking through the finish or paint and into the wood.